syncfusion/ej-global/README.md

     }
     ...

-We capitalize on JavaScript nature and override these options at the prototype level, without breaking any functionality and still allowing individual overrides for specific keys or strings with passing individual options.
+We can override these options at the prototype level, without breaking any functionality and still allowing individual overrides for specific keys or strings with passing individual options.

 Contributions are welcome
 =========================